-From his position at the Earth Sciences Division of the Saskatchewan Research Council, he conducted more than four decades of mapping and interpretation of the glacial geology of Saskatchewan.
-The results of his work continue to be routinely applied to areas as diverse as groundwater management, development of mines or major transportation corridors.
+Dr. Christiansen directed the groundwater geology program at The Saskatchewan Research Council from 1959-1977.
+From 1977-2007 he operated a private consulting company, E.A.
+Christiansen Consulting Ltd. The results of his work continue to be routinely applied to areas as diverse as groundwater management, development of mines or major transportation corridors.
 The exploration and mapping techniques that he developed have been adopted as standard practice by other agencies and institutions in Canada and internationally.

 He published more than 100 consulting reports and numerous journal papers on the geology of Saskatchewan, receiving several authors awards from the Canadian Geotechnical Society for outstanding papers.
-The results of his research and preeminent knowledge of the provincial landscape have been incorporated in most post-1970 major developments in Saskatchewan.
+The results of his research and preeminent knowledge of the provincial landscape have been incorporated in most post-

+1970 major developments in Saskatchewan.